opencontainers/runc/runtime.md

 `state <container-id>`

 This operation MUST generate an error if it is not provided the ID of a container.
+Attempting to query a container that does not exist MUST generate an error.
 This operation MUST return the state of a container as specified in the [State](#state) section.

-### Start
+### Create

-`start <container-id> <path-to-bundle>`
+`create <container-id> <path-to-bundle>`

 This operation MUST generate an error if it is not provided a path to the bundle and the container ID to associate with the container.
-If the ID provided is not unique across all containers within the scope of the runtime, or is not valid in any other way, the implementation MUST generate an error.
+If the ID provided is not unique across all containers within the scope of the runtime, or is not valid in any other way, the implementation MUST generate an error and a new container MUST not be created.
-Using the data in `config.json`, that are in the bundle's directory, this operation MUST create a new container.
+Using the data in [`config.json`](config.md), this operation MUST create a new container.
-This includes creating the relevant namespaces, resource limits, etc and configuring the appropriate capabilities for the container.
-A new process within the scope of the container MUST be created as specified by the `config.json` file otherwise an error MUST be generated.
+This means that all of the resources associated with the container MUST be created, however, the user-specified process MUST NOT be run at this time.

 The runtime MAY validate `config.json` against this spec, either generically or with respect to the local system capabilities, before creating the container ([step 2](#lifecycle)).
-If the runtime does not perform initial validation and triggers an error due to an invalid or incompatible configuration, it MUST generate an error and jump to cleanup ([step 7](#lifecycle)).
-Runtime callers who are interested in pre-start validation can run [bundle-validation tools](implementations.md#testing--tools) before invoking the start operation.
+Runtime callers who are interested in pre-create validation can run [bundle-validation tools](implementations.md#testing--tools) before invoking the create operation.

-Attempting to start an already running container MUST have no effect on the container and MUST generate an error.
+Any changes made to the [`config.json`](config.md) file after this operation will not have an effect on the container.

-### Stop
+### Start

-`stop <container-id>`
+`start <container-id>`

 This operation MUST generate an error if it is not provided the container ID.
+Attempting to start a container that does not exist MUST generate an error.
+Attempting to start an already started container MUST have no effect on the container and MUST generate an error.
-This operation MUST stop and delete a running container.
+This operation MUST run the user-specified code as specified by [`process`](config.md#process-configuration).
+If the runtime fails to run the code as specified, an error MUST be generated.

+### Kill
+`kill <container-id> <signal>`

+This operation MUST generate an error if it is not provided the container ID.
+Attempting to send a signal to a container that is not running MUST have no effect on the container and MUST generate an error.
-Stopping a container MUST stop all of the processes running within the scope of the container.
+This operation MUST send the specified signal to the process in the container.

+### Delete
+`delete <container-id>`

+This operation MUST generate an error if it is not provided the container ID.
+Attempting to delete a container that does not exist MUST generate an error.
+Attempting to delete a container whose process is still running MUST generate an error.
-Deleting a container MUST delete the associated namespaces and resources associated with the container.
+Deleting a container MUST delete the resources that were created during the `create` step.
+Note that resources associated with the container, but not created by this container, MUST NOT be deleted.
-Once a container is deleted, its `id` MAY be used by subsequent containers.
+Once a container is deleted its ID MAY be used by a subsequent container.
-Attempting to stop a container that is not running MUST have no effect on the container and MUST generate an error.

 ## Hooks
 Many of the operations specified in this specification have "hooks" that allow for additional actions to be taken before or after each operation.
 See [runtime configuration for hooks](./config.md#hooks) for more information.